-- 1. A letter to the CHRB indicating that it is willing to accept the grant, on the same terms and conditions as were made to the original Grantee Institution including provision of acceptable matching funds, prior to the transfer being made. - 2.
-A completed executive summary cover sheet signed, utilizing DocuSign Digital Signatures, by the new Grantee Institution's authorized Institutional Official and the PI. - 3.
+- A letter to the CHRB indicating that it is willing to accept the grant, on the same terms and conditions as were made to the original Grantee Institution including provision of acceptable matching funds, prior to the transfer being made. - 2.
+A completed executive summary cover sheet signed, utilizing electronic signatures, by the new Grantee Institution's authorized Institutional Official and the PI. - 3.
 A concise project narrative addressing any proposed changes in the project that may occur as a result of the transfer. - 4.
 A proposed budget reflecting how remaining grant funds are to be expended, including information concerning required institutional matching funds.
 No additional funding may be requested. - 5.
-Curricula vitae for any newly proposed project team members (Co-Investigators, Collaborators/ Consultants and Advisors/Mentors).
+Curricula vitae for any newly proposed Key Project Team Members (Co-Investigators, Collaborators/ Consultants and Advisors/Mentors).